boazbk/tcs/lec_11_running_time.md

 For a function $F:\{0,1\}^* \rightarrow \{0,1\}$, if $F$ is in $TIME(T(n))$ then we have a _single_ algorithm that can compute $F_n$ for every $n$.
 On the other hand,  $F_n$ might be in  $SIZE(T(n))$ for every $n$ using a completely different algorithm for every input length.
 For this reason we typically use $\mathbf{P_{/poly}}$ not as a model of _efficient_ computation but rather as a way to model _inefficient computation_.
-For example, in cryptography people often define  an encryption  scheme to be secure if breaking it for a key of length $n$ requires more then a polynomial number of NAND lines.
+For example, in cryptography people often define  an encryption  scheme to be secure if breaking it for a key of length $n$ requires more than a polynomial number of NAND lines.
 Since $\mathbf{P} \subseteq \mathbf{P_{/poly}}$, this in particular precludes a polynomial time algorithm for doing so, but there are technical reasons why working in a non uniform model makes more sense in cryptography.
 It also allows to talk about security in non asymptotic terms such as a scheme having "$128$ bits of security".